What is Binocular Vision Dysfunction?

 Let’s Treat Your Binocular Vision Dysfunction

 Are you familiar with some of these symptoms?
-If so, we provide a free online test to help you learn more about your symptoms and determine whether you should seek an appointment for a NeuroVisual Evaluation.
+If so, we provide a free online binocular vision dysfunction test to help you learn more about your symptoms and determine whether you should seek an appointment for a NeuroVisual Evaluation.
 At Vision Specialists of Michigan, your detailed and thorough evaluation goes above and beyond a regular eye exam, and is specifically designed to detect Binocular Vision Dysfunction.
 After the exam, any problems with alignment, far vision or near vision will be treated by a Vision Specialists eye doctor and corrected using specialized realigning eyeglasses.
 These specialized microprism lenses fix the misaligned images by bending the light beam entering the eye.
 With the images realigned, the brain can easily make a single three-dimensional image, relieving eye strain, eye muscle problems, and other BVD symptoms.